 SCHOOL FACILITIES $05.411 AP.1

-Building Lockdown
+Building Lockdowns

+Drills

+Lockdown drills are to be conducted according to Policy 05.411 and documented under Procedure 05.41 AP.2.

 EXPLANATION: SB1 REQUIRES SECURITY MEASURES TO BE IMPLEMENTED AS SOON AS PRACTICABLE BUT NO LATER THAN JULY 1, 2022.
 THE MAIN ENTRANCE OF EACH SCHOOL TO HAVE ELECTRONICALLY LOCKING DOORS, A CAMERA, AND AN INTERCOM SYSTEM, CLASSROOM DOORS TO BE EQUIPPED WITH HARDWARE THAT ALLOWS THE DOOR TO BE LOCKED FROM THE OUTSIDE BUT OPENED FROM THE INSIDE, AND OTHER SAFETY PROVISIONS.